WordPress.com vs WordPress.org: How Do They Compare?

 If WordPress.com sounds like the platform for you, great!
 You can sign up to one of its plans and start creating your website today.

 If it’s WordPress.org that you’re looking for, however, there are a few things you’ll need to sort out before you get building.
-Firstly, you need a hosting provider – and where better to start than reading our guide on the best WordPress hosting providers?
+Firstly, you need a hosting provider – and where better to start than learning how to install WordPress with Bluehost.

 Which is better: WordPress.com or WordPress.org?